US 180 Corridor Study

-Three alternatives were considered in detail based on improvement needs:
+Three alternatives were considered in detail based on project needs:

-- Super 2: This concept is similar to the Enhanced 2-Lane concept except that passing lanes continuously alternate
+- Super 2: This concept is similar to the Enhanced 2-Lane concept except that additional passing lanes are provided.

-- Undivided 4-Lane: This is the same concept that exists on US 180 near Deming, and includes 2 travel lanes in each direction and a 6-foot flush, paved median.
+- 4-Lane: This is the same concept that exists on US 180 near Deming, and includes 2 travel lanes in each direction and a 6-foot flush, paved median.

 All alternatives include the following improvements:

 - Correcting the S-curve through the railroad tracks

 - Intersection improvements at several intersections

 This alternative would provide: